Characters: Ace Attorney Witnesses And Other Characters Gyakuten Kenji 2

 - Suspiciously Similar Substitute: She very much resembles Lotta Hart in both appearance and profession, and even has similarly accented speech.
 She's actually an "apprentice" of her, even though she is a writer and Lotta a photographer.

 - Too Funny to Be Evil: A minor case, she isn't actually evil but very few players guessed she'd be a willing conspirator in the fake assassination plan.
-Admitedly she never realised how far it would end up going, or that they'd end up pinning the blame on her.
+Admittedly she never realized how far it would end up going, or that they'd end up pinning the blame on her.

 Manosuke Naitō (Horace Knightley)

 The bodyguard of a private security company hired by Zheng Fa's president, Teikun Ō. Wears a neck brace and is fond of his revolver and playing chess.
-He got involved in the investigation and it turned out that he killed Gai Tojiro, the head bodyguard out of jealousy.
-Also, he and Souta were childhood friends.
+He got involved in the investigation and it turned out that he killed Ethan Rooke, the head bodyguard out of jealousy.
+Unfortunately his case would never go to trial as two days later, after being admitted to the Detention Center, he was killed by a stab wound to his neck and his body left in the prison area workroom.
+Also, he and Simon were childhood friends.
 They grew up together after their fathers abandoned them.
-Manosuke lost most of his memory when he nearly froze to death.
+Horace lost most of his memory when he nearly froze to death.
 His friend was the one who suggested making a fake assassination attempt.
-Manosuke was imprisoned for his crime.
-Souta then made sure he was killed by the prison director.
+Horace was imprisoned for his crime.
+Simon then made sure he was killed by the prison director.

-- Animal Motif: His design is based on a horse.
+- Animal Motif: Indirectly- his design is based on a chess knight, which usually looks like a horse.

 - Asshole Victim: Culprit of the first case, victim of the second case.

-- Berserk Button: Do NOT claim Tojiro was a better bodyguard in front of him.
+- Berserk Button: Do NOT claim Rooke was a better bodyguard in front of him.
 De Killer presses this a lot perhaps as a way of hinting he knows about the murder.

 - Butt Monkey: By De Killer especially.
 Which may qualify as Fridge Brilliance if you know who his client is.